k98kurz/bookchain/readme.md

 one was not set).
 This system allows for old `Transaction`s to be trimmed from the local database while ensuring that all parties validated the aggregate account balance changes of the trimmed `Transaction`s were preserved.

+#### Tapescript runtime

+When an auth script is being validated, the tapescript runtime cache will consist of the following:

+- "sigfield1": the current entry ID in byte form
+- "sigfield2": the catenation of the sorted IDs of all entries, allowing locking scripts to require binding to the full transaction or just a single entry (`sigflags='02'` to allow masking out sigfield2).
+- "timestamp": `parse_timestamp(transaction.timestamp)`, if it can be parsed; otherwise left unset.
+- "e_idx": the index of the current `Entry` in the lists of entry values
+- "e_ids": the `transaction.entry_ids` list of `Entry` IDs
+- "e_type": a list of bools for each `Entry` where `True` means it is credit and `False` means it is a debit entry
+- "e_amount": the list of `Entry.amount`s
+- "e_nonce": the list of `Entry.nonce`s
+- "e_acct_id": the list of `Entry.account_id`s

+Advanced locking scripts can be written that programmatically access these values using the `val s"{name}"` syntax, e.g. `val s"e_idx" @= idx 1`.
+The general expectation is that most locking scripts will be simple signature checks, taproot, graftroot, or delegate key locks.

 ## Installation and Setup